 Some series get to the post-apocalypse, but introduce you to lead characters first.
 So here is our rule: If it looks like the fabric of society is or will soon be unraveling – we might write about it.

-Oh, and one more thing.
-We're going to write about being prepared for the bomb.
+We also write about being prepared for the bomb.
 Survival and prepping and being self-sufficient.
 Because knowing is half the battle.
 And it might all come crashing down someday.

 How do you make money?

 Mostly from the advertisements we show from Google and Amazon.
-If one of our Amazon affiliate products looks like something good - just go ahead and buy it.
+If one of our Amazon affiliate products looks like something good – just go ahead and buy it.
 You know you want to.
-I'll help us pay the bills because Amazon gives us a percentage as a referral.
+It’ll help us pay the bills.
+That is because Amazon gives us a percentage as a referral.
 So go to town.
-It'll help us stay afloat.
+It’ll help us stay afloat.
 Seriously.

 Who Started This?

 Derek and Stephanie Dwilson are licensed attorneys in the state of Texas.
 In 2014, they realized that something big was going on in the genre of post apocalyptic.
 It was exploding with great new content.
 Because they love that genre, this made them very happy.
-But what didn't make them happy was when they missed out on great PA stuff.
+But what didn’t make them happy was that sometimes they missed out on great PA stuff.
 So they started Post Apocalyptic Media as a way to help themselves and the community keep up with the best media in the genre.